edgepointlearning/edgepointlearning.com/src/collections/blog/2023-04-27-ai-tools-for-training.md

 * **Personalizing content**: Generate personalized voiceover for learners, such as addressing learners by name or providing customized feedback based on their performance.
 * **Developing text-to-speech scripts**: AI voiceover tools can easily convert written text into spoken words, making it easier for learners to consume content in a variety of formats.

-👉Discover more: Learn more on how to [manage eLearning localization for your global employees](/blog/elearning-localization/) in our full guide.
+👉**Discover more:** Learn more on how to [manage eLearning localization for your global employees](/blog/elearning-localization/) in our full guide.
+{ .blog-card-blue }

 { .scroll-mt-20 id="section6"}